Mosuf8625/Election-Report/README.md

 Power Query for data transformation
 DAX for calculated measures and KPIs

-🚀 Getting Started
-To explore or edit this report:
-Download and install Power BI Desktop
-Clone this repository or download the .pbix file
-Open Election Report.pbix using Power BI Desktop

 🧾 Dataset Source
 Data sourced from Election Commission of India or similar official datasets.